Pamela Radcliff

-Pamela Beth Radcliff is an American historian and professor at the University of California at San Diego and an authority on the history of modern Spain.
+Pamela Beth Radcliff (born 1956) is an American historian and professor at the University of California at San Diego and an authority on the history of modern Spain.
 Her research focuses on mass politics, gender issues, civil society and democratic transitions.
 She did a Teaching Company course entitled Interpreting the 20th century: the Struggle over Democracy.
 Her publications on modern Spanish history received numerous positive reviews.
 She has received numerous awards for her scholarship and teaching, such as the Keller-Sierra Prize for her monograph From Mobilization to Civil War: The politics of polarization in the Spanish city of Gijón, 1900-1937.